Academic Advising for Master of Arts in International Relations Students Entering in August 2021

 3. Enroll in your fall core courses

-Due to the sequencing of our core courses, MAIR students must take PAI 721 - Introduction to Statistics and PAI 720 - Principles of Economics (or PAI 723 Economics for Public Decisions) in the fall semester.
+Due to the sequencing of our core courses, MAIR students must take PAI 721 - Introduction to Statistics.
 This will equip you for success in the spring

 research design courses.
 Students with sufficient prior knowledge in economics or statistics may fulfill those quantitative requirements through the passage of a waiver exam.
 More information on waiver exams can be found on the student blackboard page.

 The signature course provides an interdisciplinary perspective, allowing you to view international relations challenges through a political science, anthropology, economic, or geographic lens.
 This skill will allow you to craft policies that are most

 appropriate to address global challenges.

 - GEO 622 - Water: Environment, Society, Politics (fall 2021)

 - HST 645 - History of International Relations (spring 2022)